lnis-uofu/OpenFPGA/docs/source/overview/motivation.rst

 FPGA-Bitstream
 ~~~~~~~~~~~~~~

 EDA support is essential for end-users to implement designs on a customized FPGA.
 OpenFPGA provides a general-purpose bitstream generator FPGA-Bitstream for any architecture that can be described by VPR.
 As the native CAD tool for any customized FPGA that is produced by FPGA-Verilog, FPGA-Bitstream is ready to use once users finalize the XML-based architecture description file.
-This eliminates the huge engineering efforts spent on developing bitstream generator for customized FPGAs.

-Using FPGA-Bitstream, users can launch (1) Verilog-to-Bitstream flow.
-This is the typical implementation flow for end-users; (2) Verilog-to-Verification flow.
+This eliminates the huge engineering efforts spent on developing bitstream generators for customized FPGAs.
+Using FPGA-Bitstream, users can launch (1) Verilog-to-Bitstream flow, the typical implementation flow for end-users; (2) Verilog-to-Verification flow.
 OpenFPGA can output Verilog testbenches with self-testing features to validate users' implemetations on their customized FPGA fabrics.

 The technical details can be found in our TVLSI'19 paper :cite:`XTang_TVLSI_2019` and FPL'19 paper :cite:`XTang_FPL_2019`.

 FPGA-SPICE
 ~~~~~~~~~~

 The built-in timing and power analysis engines of VPR are based on analytical models :cite:`VBetz_Book_1999,JGoeders_FPT_2012`.
 Analytical model-based analysis can promise accuracy only on a limited number of circuit designs for which the model is valid.
-As the technology advancements create more opportunities on circuit designs and FPGA architectures, the analytical power model require to be updated to follow the new trends.
+As the technology advancements create more opportunities on circuit designs and FPGA architectures, the analytical power model requires updates to follow the new trends.
 However, without referring to simulation results, the analytical power models cannot prove their accuracy.
 SPICE simulators have the advantages of generality and accuracy over analytical models.
 For this reason, SPICE simulation results are often selected to check the accuracy of analytical models.
 Therefore, there is a strong need for a simulation-based power analysis approach for FPGAs, which can support general circuit designs.

 It motivates us to develop FPGA-SPICE, an add-on for the current State-of-Art FPGA architecture exploration tools, VPR :cite:`JRose_FPGA_2012`.
 FPGA-SPICE aims at generating SPICE netlists and testbenches for the FPGA architectures supported by VPR.
 The SPICE netlists and testbenches are generated according to the placement and routing results of VPR.
 As a result, SPICE simulator can be used to perform precise delay and power analysis.
-The SPICE simulation results are useful in three aspects: (1) it can provide accurate power analysis; (2) it helps to improve the accuracy of built-in analytical models; and moreover (3) it creates opportunities in developing novel analytical models.
+The SPICE simulation results are useful in three aspects: (1) they provide accurate power analysis; (2) they help to improve the accuracy of built-in analytical models; and moreover (3) they create opportunities in developing novel analytical models.

 SPICE modeling for FPGA architectures requires detailed transistor-level modeling for all the circuit elements within the considered FPGA architecture.
 However, current VPR architectural description language :cite:`JLuu_FPGA_2011` does not offer enough transistor-level parameters to model the most common circuit modules, such as multiplexers and LUTs.
-Therefore, we develop an extension on the VPR architectural description language to model the transistor-level circuit designs.
+Therefore, we are developing an extension on the VPR architectural description language to model the transistor-level circuit designs.

 The technical details can be found in our ICCD’15 paper :cite:`XTang_ICCD_2015` and TVLSI'19 paper :cite:`XTang_TVLSI_2019`.